W-A-I-L-A-W-8/redesign/_pages/hire.md

 %}

 #### Here are some things I can do for you
-The following are digital transformation problems that play to my strengths.
 Historically, I have delivered notable results in these areas for the organisations I work with.

 | Expertise                 | Benefit        | The Three Phases of Design	 |
 |----------------------|---------------|------------------|-------|